millJosh/it3038c-scripts/project2/README.md

 node project2.js

-After you have run it and you want to look at the file it make go to your files on your computer and the directory you used on your command prompt and it should be there.
+After you have run it and you want to look at the file it made, go to your files on your computer and the directory you used on your command prompt and it should be there.

 And that is everything, I thank you for your time!